 A cohort of students will spend all of third year attached to a regional general practice where they will complete a 'parallel rural community curriculum'.
 There students will complete the same curriculum and will sit the same assessment as those studying in hospital settings.

 In the first half of Year 4, students rotate through rotations in Emergency Medicine; Aged Care, Rehabilitation and Palliative Care; General Practice; and Critical Care (Intensive care and Anaesthetics).
 The major exit exam is conducted in the middle of the year, followed by a pre-internship 'selective' in a regional hospital, a 'selective' in an ambulatory setting and an elective which can be taken in Australia or overseas.

-On completion of an Australian medical degree, all graduates are required to undertake one year of pre-registration training as interns at accredited hospitals.
+On completion of an Australian medical degree (e.g. the Deakin Bachelor of Medicine Bachelor of Surgery degree*), all graduates are required to undertake one year of pre-registration training as interns at accredited hospitals.
 Graduates who satisfactorily complete the intern year are registered to practice in Australia and New Zealand.
 The Medical School is collaborating with regional hospitals and the Postgraduate Medical Council of Victoria to expand the number of accredited intern and resident training posts in Western Victoria.
 The School will also work with Specialty Colleges to expand specialty training in the region.

 *Note: This course is currently accredited as at the date of publishing.